-This year’s survey found that although the economy has shown many signs of marked improvement since the 2007-2008 financial crisis, the continued widespread inclusion of elaborate MAC clauses indicates the clauses have now become a permanent fixture in M&A deals.
+This year’s survey found that despite the passage of time, the lingering effects of the 2007–2008 financial crisis persist in several arenas, including in MAC clauses.
+While the economy has shown many signs of marked improvement in the intervening years, the continued widespread inclusion of elaborate MAC clauses in these agreements suggests that these bulky clauses have become a permanent fixture in M&A deals.

 We hope you enjoy reading this year’s survey.
 We will continue to closely monitor how the dealmaking market responds to these, and other developments in the years to come.